Kirthiga7/Data-Warehouse-Project/README.md

 	DISTINCT cst_marital_status
 FROM bronze.crm_cust_info;

---In this data warehouse, I aim to store clear and meaningful values rather than using abbreviated terms and --use the default value 'n/a' for missing values.
+/* 	In this data warehouse, I aim to store clear and meaningful values rather than using abbreviated terms and
+	use the default value 'n/a' for missing values.
---Using CASE statement to make the data more meaningful CASE WHEN UPPER(TRIM(cst_marital_status)) = 'S' THEN 'Single'
+	Using CASE statement to make the data more meaningful	 */

+CASE WHEN UPPER(TRIM(cst_marital_status)) = 'S' THEN 'Single'
      WHEN UPPER(TRIM(cst_marital_status)) = 'M' THEN 'Married'
      ELSE 'n/a'
 END  cst_marital_status;

 CASE WHEN UPPER(TRIM(cst_gndr)) = 'F' THEN 'Female'
      WHEN UPPER(TRIM(cst_gndr)) = 'M' THEN 'Male'
      ELSE 'n/a'